Adriaan van Well: History with Spar

 In 1880 Adriaan's grandfather Antonius van Well had started a shop selling liquor and groceries in Zegwaart, The Netherlands, which was later taken over by Adriaan's father Louis.
 He operated as a wholesaler selling to grocers in the region.

 Adriaan van Well took over the business of his father in the 1930s, during a severe economic crisis.
 Influenced by an American example of Voluntary Chain Stores, he came up with a business model whereby retailers not only buy together but also collaborate on sales and advertising, an approach that had hardly been tried out in Europe.
 He had come up with this idea through an article by Johan Frederik ten Doesschate in a trade journal for wholesalers.
 Ten Doesschate stated that "by purchasing and advertising together, costs would decrease".
 Buying from fewer suppliers left more time for selling.
 Wholesalers would be less bothered by small orders."

 In June 1932, sixteen shop-owners in the Dutch province South-Holland decided to participate in his venture for which Van Well choose as logo "de Spar", which means "spruce tree" in the Dutch language.
 A tree that remains green all year round.
 Later, a motto was chosen: "Door Eendrachtig Samenwerken Profiteren Allen Regelmatig": DESPAR, which translates into: “All benefit from joint co-operation”.
 Employees at the company jokingly said that the motto also could have been: “All benefits from the joint co-operation go to Adriaan”.

 The concept of the voluntary branch company appeared successful and in 1934 a joint head office was opened.
 In 1937, 2000 grocers had joined De Spar.
-From 1947 onwards, Spar stores were opened in Belgium and Western Germany followed by other countries in Europe and the African continent.
+From 1947 onwards, Spar stores were opened in Belgium and West Germany followed by other countries in Europe and the African continent.
 Adriaan van Well founded Spar International in 1953, headquartered in Amsterdam, the Netherlands.